proyecto26/awesome-jsgames/README.md

 - [Raven](https://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.
 - [Lost Treasure](https://js13kgames.com/entries/lost-treasure) - 'Lost Treasure' is a short retro style puzzle-platformer game.
 There are 7 different levels (for now) to go through and collect treasure back to little Flo.

+### Runner
+- [Offline: O.E.C.T](https://js13kgames.com/entries/offline-oect) - They said organic-electric technology was the way of the future.

 ### Shooter
 - [The Chroma Incident](https://js13kgames.com/entries/the-chroma-incident) - The Achromats have taken the worlds color offline!
 Raid their colorless lair and vanquish them all, restoring the world to it's technicolor glory.
 - [UNDERRUN](https://js13kgames.com/entries/underrun) - A twin stick shooter in 256 shades of brown.